Parliament votes to amend motion moved by WP's Sylvia Lim

-Parliament yesterday voted to amend a motion moved by Workers' Party (WP) chairman Sylvia Lim (Aljunied GRC) on the criminal justice system in the wake of the acquittal of former maid Parti Liyani.
+SINGAPORE - Parliament on Wednesday (Nov 4) voted to amend a motion moved by Workers' Party (WP) chairman Sylvia Lim (Aljunied GRC) on the criminal justice system in the wake of the acquittal of former maid Parti Liyani.

 The motion, which saw 13 MPs and six office-holders join the debate, originally stated: "That this House affirms that fairness, access and independence are cornerstones of Singapore's justice system, and calls on the Government to recognise and remedy its shortcomings in order to enhance justice for all, regardless of means or social status, including facilitating a review of the justice system."